dclive/Gigabyte-B660M-Elite-AX/README.md

 **Addendum:  OC95+**

 - Use OCAT to update to the latest OpenCore.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.
 OC95 is current in the zip and works great.
-Read a simple guide I wrote here for details on howto:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT
+Read a simple guide I wrote here for details on howto:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT.
+As of Nov 12, OC96 is fully tested and works great; simply perform the update as described in the link immediately above.